๐Ÿฆž Massachusetts Eviction Notice Laws

 Trial

 If not resolved, a trial is scheduled.
 Both parties present evidence.
-Massachusetts judges carefully scrutinize eviction cases.
+Massachusetts judges carefully scrutinize eviction cases and tenants have a right to a jury trial.

 6